Updated March 31, 2026

 Coverage for live animal sales varies by carrier and endorsement.
 A Montana pet retailer should ask whether the policy includes liability coverage, property coverage, and any limits or exclusions tied to animals, inventory, and store operations before buying.

 Pet store insurance cost in Montana varies based on store size, live animal sales, inventory value, employee count, lease requirements, and the coverages you choose.
-The state’s average premium range in the data is $43 to $178 per month, but your quote may differ.
+Your quote may differ based on those factors.

 Montana businesses commonly need workers' compensation if they have 1 or more employees, and many commercial leases ask for proof of general liability coverage.
 If you use a vehicle for store business, commercial auto minimums also apply.

 Yes, commercial property insurance is the main place to ask about coverage for pet food, supplies, equipment, and inventory.
-Check whether the policy covers building damage, fire risk, theft, storm damage, and vandalism.
+Check whether the policy may cover building damage, fire risk, theft, storm damage, and vandalism.

 Compare liability coverage, property coverage, deductible options, inventory limits, whether live animal sales are addressed, and any business interruption terms.
 Also confirm how the quote handles lease proof and workers' compensation if you have employees.